Skip to content

 • Broader public or community benefit of the project

 The Department encourages project promoters to incorporate a traditional skills training element in the project.
-Please note the requirement for a comprehensive and sound methodology to accompany the application and that in the event of a successful application, appropriately qualified conservation professional shall oversee the works.
+Please note the requirement for a comprehensive and sound methodology to accompany the application and that in the event of a successful application, an appropriately qualified conservation professional shall oversee the works.

 Well Grant for Private Water Supplies